The best hotels in Shanghai

 Go on a weekday.
 Saturday crowds are suffocating.
 Walk past the entrance gates (no ticket needed for the town itself, only individual attractions ¥10-30 each) to find the quieter canals behind the main tourist strip.
 Zongzi (sticky rice wraps) from street vendors cost ¥5.

-Shanghai's best neighborhoods
+Shanghai's best hotel regions

 The Bund is iconic but overpriced.
 French Concession has the best street-level experience.
 Jing'an balances location and value.
 Pudong is for skyline views from your room, not for exploring on foot.